rocicorp/diff-server/doc/quickstart-flutter.md

 ...
 ```

-#### 3. Add your transaction bundle
+#### 3. Create a transaction bundle

+You interact with Replicant by executing JavaScript _transactions_.

-Create a new `lib/bundle.js` file inside your app, and add this code to it:
+Create a new `lib/bundle.js` file inside your app to hold these transactions, then add this code to it:

 ```
 function codeVersion() {